boi1216/BedWarsUltimate/README.md

 # BedWars - PocketMine Plugin
-Ultimate BedWars plugin for PocketMine
+Ultimate BedWars plugin for PocketMine<br>
-**Warning:** DO NOT TRUST OTHER PEOPLE SELLING FIXED VERSION OF THIS PLUGIN AS THEIR OWN, I AM ORIGINAL AUTHOR.
+**Warning:** DO NOT TRUST OTHER PEOPLE SELLING FIXED VERSION OF THIS PLUGIN AS THEIR OWN, I AM ORIGINAL AUTHOR.<br>

 This plugin was originally designed for Hyperlands, but as it got leaked I decided to make it public.

 ![Image from game](https://i.imgur.com/X9zSs1u.png)</br>